Camel cavalry: Modern era

 Shaffron (head defense) for a camel (Turkey, possibly 17th century).

 Bedouin soldiers of the Ikhwan army in the Arabian peninsula.

-Italian Dubats in Somalia in the 1930s.
+Italian Colonel Camillo Bechis leading Somali Dubats in the 1930s.

 Napoleon employed a camel corps for the French invasion of Egypt and Syria.
 During the late 19th and much of the 20th centuries, camel troops were used for desert policing and patrol work in the British, French, German, Spanish, and Italian colonial armies.
 Descendants of such units still form part of the modern Moroccan and Egyptian armies and the paramilitary Indian Border Security Force.

 The British-officered Egyptian Camel Corps played a significant role in the 1898 Battle of Omdurman; one of the few occasions during this period when this class of mounted troops took part in substantial numbers in a set-piece battle.
 The Ottoman Army maintained camel companies as part of its Yemen and Hejaz Corps, both before and during World War I.

 The Italians used Dubat camel troops in Italian Somaliland, mainly for frontier patrol during the 1920s and 1930s.
 These Dubats participated in the Italian conquest of the Ogaden in 1935–1936 during the Second Italo-Ethiopian War.

 Colonial authorities in the Spanish protectorate in Morocco used locally recruited camel troops in the northern part of the protectorate, mainly for frontier patrol work from the 1930s until 1956.
 Forming part of the Tropas Nomades del Sahara, these camel-mounted units had a limited local role in the Spanish Civil War during 1936–1939.

 Bikaner State (now Bikaner, Rajasthan) maintained a unit called the Bikaner Camel Corps that fought in China during the Boxer Rebellion in 1900, in Somaliland from 1902 to 1904 during the Somaliland Campaign, in Egypt during the Middle Eastern theatre of World War I in 1915 where they destroyed the Turkish forces during the Raid on the Suez Canal with a camel cavalry charge and in the Mediterranean and Middle East theatre of World War II.